basho/erlang-pbkdf2/README.md

 Building
 --------

-`erlang-pbkdf2` uses [rebar][] to manage the build process.
+`erlang-pbkdf2` uses [rebar3][] to manage the build process.
 To build the project, run:

-	./rebar compile
+	./rebar3 compile

 You can then run the `xref` and `eunit` tests:

-	./rebar xref eunit
+	./rebar3 xref eunit

 If you want to remove all generated files, run:

-	./rebar clean
+	./rebar3 clean

 [rebar]: https://github.com/rebar/rebar/wiki